Register your Off-Highway Vehicle today! Learn more

 There are a few options for staging in this area.
 There is a large turn around to southern side of the Cosgrave Rest Area, Exit 158 along I-80.
 Staging at the actual Cosgrave Rest Area is not encouraged.
-You may only park your vehicle there for a max of 18 hrs and your rig may cause congestion at the rest area.
+You may only park your vehicle there for a max of 18 hours and your rig may cause congestion at the rest area.
 However, please feel free to use the facilities before and after recreating.
-Cell Service is available at Cosgrave Rest Area.
-Staging is also available at the Dun Glen exit, #151, on the East side of the freeway.
+Cellphone service is available at Cosgrave Rest Area.
+Staging is also available at Dun Glen exit, #151, on the East side of the freeway.
 Both staging areas are a short drive south of Winnemucca.
 Free camping, chamber toilets, and additional OHV recreation is available at Water Canyon BLM Recreation Area.
 Backcountry camping on surrounding BLM is also available.

-Dun Glen, Exit #151, 28 miles Southwest of Winnemucca, on Interstate 80.
+• Dun Glen, Exit #151, 28 miles Southwest of Winnemucca, on Interstate 80.

 Land Manager: Bureau of Land Management